ishine/das/_sources/tutorials/tutorials.md

 # Programming documentation
-While _DeepSS_ can be used via the GUI, the _dss_ programming module and command-line interface provide more control, flexibility and automation:
+While _DAS_ can be used via the GUI, the _das_ programming module and command-line interface provide more control, flexibility and automation:

 - [Convert your own annotation or audio data format for use with the GUI or training](convert)
 - [Make dataset from your own data](make_ds_notebook)